WMO Global Annual to Decadal Climate Update FAQs

 No. The Global Annual to Decadal Climate Update is not able to provide weather forecasts for specific future dates.
 Instead, the update predicts global climate for the coming year and the next five-year period.
 The computer models represent predictable components of the Earth’s climate, including human-induced climate change.
 For example, the report cannot make a prediction about rain on specific days in Timbuktu in future years, but it can provide a vital insight into the likely increase in rainfall in the drought-prone Sahel region of sub-Saharan Africa over one year or the next five years.

-Currently, the Global Annual to Decadal Climate Update is based on harnessing several physics-based computer models.
-These models are run many times – with slightly different starting conditions – producing a series of ensemble members providing the basis for the range of predictions within the Annual to Decadal report.
-Artificial intelligence and machine learning techniques are rapidly influencing the science and operation of weather forecasting.
+Currently, the Global Annual to Decadal Climate Update uses computer models based directly on the laws of physics rather than AI methods.
+These so-called “dynamical models” are run many times – with slightly different starting conditions – producing a series of ensemble predictions and providing the basis for the range of predictions within the Annual to Decadal report.
+Statistical models based on machine learning (AI) techniques are rapidly influencing the science and operation of weather forecasting.
 In the near future, these developments are expected to be useful, aiding aspects of climate prediction.
-However, the current models are constrained by the laws of physics which is important as the climate is currently changing fast and it is still unclear just how competently machine learning will predict events that have not yet been seen in the observational record.
+However, it is still unclear just how competently machine learning will predict events that have not yet been seen in the observational record.

 To access the forecast data, send your request to [email protected].
-This is raw data provided for research purposes for someone who has experience working with climate data.
+This is raw data in netcdf format provided for research purposes for someone who has experience working with climate data.